Yujan3333/Master-in-Computer-Science-and-Information-Technology/Main/Research/Seminar 1/Seminar - Folder/All Reference.md

 9.  **Socher, R., Perelygin, A., Wu, J., Chuang, J., Manning, C. D., Ng, A. Y., & Potts, C. (2013).** Recursive Deep Models for Semantic Compositionality Over a Sentiment Treebank. *Proceedings of the 2013 Conference on Empirical Methods in Natural Language Processing (EMNLP)*, 1631-1642.
 10. **Devlin, J., Chang, M. W., Lee, K., & Toutanova, K. (2019).** BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding. *Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers)*, 4171-4186.

+---
+---
+### EXTRA

+9. B. Liu, Sentiment Analysis and Opinion Mining, Morgan & Claypool Publishers, 2012.
+Liu’s book is a foundational resource in sentiment analysis, covering core concepts and techniques such as lexicon-based and machine learning approaches.
+It provides a comprehensive overview of sentiment classification, opinion mining, and the challenges in natural language processing, making it a key reference for researchers developing sentiment models, especially in resource-scarce languages.

+10. T. Mikolov et al., "Efficient Estimation of Word Representations in Vector Space," ICLR Workshop, 2013.
+This paper introduces Word2Vec, a method for learning high-quality word embeddings that capture semantic relationships in text.
+Word embeddings have since become fundamental in improving sentiment analysis models by providing dense, meaningful vector representations of words, enhancing performance in low-resource language settings by transferring semantic knowledge.

+11. R. Socher et al., "Recursive Deep Models for Semantic Compositionality Over a Sentiment Treebank," EMNLP 2013.
+Socher et al. proposed a recursive neural network model to capture compositional sentiment in sentences, handling varying levels of phrase and sentence structure.
+Their approach improved sentiment classification by incorporating syntactic information, setting a precedent for deep learning techniques applied to nuanced sentiment analysis tasks.

+12. M. Joshi, A. Bhattacharyya, and E. Mehler, "Overview of the FIRE 2016 Shared Task on Sentiment Analysis in Code-Mixed Social Media Text," FIRE 2016.
+This work discusses sentiment analysis challenges in code-mixed social media data, such as Hindi-English and other Indian languages.
+It provides insights into preprocessing, feature extraction, and classification strategies tailored to mixed-language texts, which is highly relevant for Nepali-English code-switching sentiment analysis research.

+#### References
+B. Liu, Sentiment Analysis and Opinion Mining, Morgan & Claypool Publishers, 2012.

+T. Mikolov, K. Chen, G. Corrado, and J. Dean, "Efficient Estimation of Word Representations in Vector Space," in Proc.
+Workshop at ICLR, 2013.

+R. Socher, A. Perelygin, J. Wu, J. Chuang, C. Manning, A. Ng, and C. Potts, "Recursive Deep Models for Semantic Compositionality Over a Sentiment Treebank," in Proc.
+Conf. on Empirical Methods in Natural Language Processing (EMNLP), 2013, pp. 1631–1642.

+M. Joshi, A. Bhattacharyya, and E. Mehler, "Overview of the FIRE 2016 Shared Task on Sentiment Analysis in Code-Mixed Social Media Text," in Working Notes of FIRE, 2016.